janbodnar/Testing/selenium.md

 └── requirements.txt
 ```

+---

 ### Step 1: Set Up the Flask Application

 #### `run.py` (Entry Point)
-This file serves as the entry point to run the application.
+This file runs the Flask application using the application factory.

 ```python
 # run.py